Oktoberfest Games from Authentic to Obscure

 Germans have a different way of giving each other the middle finger.
 Using the competition table for leverage, contestants wrap a leather loop around the middle finger and aggressively pull the opposing person's arm across the middle of the table.
 YouTube it.

-While there are multiple versions of this contest, Denver Oktoberfest lays claim to the national championships of keg bowling.
-This is not an alternative method to putting bubbles in beer, the kegs are empty!
+While there are multiple versions of a keg bowling contest, Denver Oktoberfest lays claim to the national keg bowling championships.
+Contrary to (pop-ular? ha.) belief this is not an alternative method to putting bubbles in beer, the kegs are empty!

 Brat Eating Contests